Thousands cross borders out of Ukraine, men told to stay and fight | Business

 Across central Europe, on NATO's eastern flank, volunteers were putting up messages on social media to organise housing and transport for people arriving from the borders.
 Activists were setting up food and hot drink distribution points and vets were offering to take care of pets.

-Authorities in Poland and Romania lifted pandemic quarantine rules for those arriving from outside the European Union and, from Friday, Ukrainians could get COVID-19 vaccinations in Poland.
-Hungary said it will open a humanitarian corridor for citizens from third-party countries like Iran or India fleeing Ukraine, letting them in without visas and taking them to the nearest airport at Debrecen.
-At its border crossings, Ukrainian cars lined up for three to five km.
+Authorities in Poland and Romania lifted pandemic quarantine rules for those arriving from outside the EU and, from Friday, Ukrainians could get COVID-19 vaccinations in Poland.
+Hungary said it would open a humanitarian corridor for citizens from third-party countries like Iran or India fleeing Ukraine, letting them in without visas and taking them to the nearest airport at Debrecen.

 Bulgaria started issuing passports to its citizens in Kyiv who needed travel documents and had sent four buses to the Ukrainian capital to evacuate people.
-Three buses, evacuating some 130 Bulgarians will leave Odessa on Friday, the foreign ministry spokesman said.
 Some 250,000 ethnic Bulgarians live in Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)